MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ORDER BY total_flights ASC
 ```

-### 8) Of the flights that departed late, what percentage were attributed to late_ac delays and carrier delays for morning and afternoon departures
+### 8) Of the flights that departed late, what percentage were attributed to late_ac delays and carrier delays for morning and afternoon departures?
 ![Figure8](https://github.com/user-attachments/assets/c46c364e-e4b5-49f8-a643-3b8a79a2f65c)
 ```
 SELECT time_of_day,